TheoSeo93/AddDiscourse/README.md

 Discourse Connectives in Text.
 Proceedings of the ACL-IJCNLP 2009 Conference Short Papers, pages 13-16.

-QUICKSTART

-At a terminal, while in the addDiscourse directory, type: perl addDiscourse.pl --parses sample-parse.txt

 This will read in the parse trees in sample-parse.txt and output them augmented with discourse connective tags.
 Each word or phrase which can be a discourse connective is tagged with an ID number